| Emergency

 number.
 If someone finds your animal and tries to call your home number,

 there is a good chance it will not be working during a disaster.
+Identify

 several possible locations where you can take your animals should you